nicksellen/projects/baseNode_docConst.md

 ## Processes
 1. Operational action
-	1. Operational action refers to activity not accounted for in the constitution or collective agreements.
+	1. Operational action refers to general, day-to-day activity which is not accounted for in the constitution or collective agreements.
 	1. Operational action is taken by unanimous acceptance or, failing that, by score voting.
 	1. Action is taken by unanimous acceptance if no individual actively opposes it.
 This can take many forms:
-		1. Just-do-it: Simply go ahead.
-Go on, try it! (a.k.a.
+		1. Just-do-it (a.k.a.
 Doocracy)
-		1. I-will-do-it: Announce that you plan to do something by HH-DD-MM-YYYY.
-Be sure to listen to any feedback you receive.
+		1. I-will-do-it: Announce.
-		1. Ask-for-advice: Ask each person that you think might be affected for their advice (not their authorization).
-You can also tell them about your great idea but first ask for - and listen to - whatever advice they might have. (a.k.a.
+		1. Ask-for-advice: Ask each person that you think might be affected for their advice (not their authorization). (a.k.a.
 Advice Process)
 	1. All individuals.: All individuals are encouraged, in good faith, to take action with transparency, communication, and commensurate with reversibility unless met by opposition.
 	1. Score voting.